phpList/core/.github/PULL_REQUEST_TEMPLATE.md

 ### Code style

-Have you checked that you code is well-documented and follows the PSR-2 coding style?
+Have you checked that your code is well-documented and follows the PSR-2 coding style?

 You can check for this using this command: